Is there anything quite as perfect as a margarita? On the rocks? With salt? In the summer? I mean, whenever. I don't discriminate.

 Once May rolls around, we begin to crave this cocktail as it symbolizes the impending summer season and all that makes it glorious- long weekends, fireworks, swimming, ice cream, fresh sweet corn, the beach...

 After lots of trial and error (if you can call it that- my taste testers never complained!)
 I've discovered what makes a superior margarita, well, superior.
 Read on....

 Tequila- Get a good quality bottle.
 You want the clear, silver variety- not the dark, gold type.
 Silver is not aged and has a nice refreshing tequila bite to it.
 Gold is aged and has a smokier, more complex flavor.
 I love a Patrón margarita but for a crowd, Espolón and 1800 are excellent choices.

 Orange Liquor- This gives a citrusy depth to your drink.
 You don't necessarily know that it's there but it really boosts the overall flavor.
-I like Grand Marnier but feel free to try Triple Sec or Cointreau.
-All very yummy.
+I like Grand Marnier, Triple Sec or Cointreau.
+All are very yummy.

 Lime juice- It must be freshly squeezed.
 No way around it.

 Lemon juice- My secret weapon.
 It just makes the margarita perfect and so much more exciting on the palate.
 It must also be freshly squeezed.

 Simple Syrup (Can also sub Agave Nectar)- One part sugar, one part water boiled then chilled.
 That's the recipe- super easy.